 Special effects in this film are low budget and include lots of NASA stock footage of rocket launches including one of an early Atlas rocket that looked barely big enough to lift three astronauts in orbit let alone get them to a velocity that would carry them all the way to Mars.

 As the story rolls along, we get scenes of the crew on their 230-day trip to our neighbouring planet that features a montage of arm-wrestling, haircuts, shaving, pushups, lots of laughs and smiles.
 This is interspersed with mission control communications and scenes of the worried wives who don’t really contribute anything to the story except for a bit of eye candy.

-Eventually they arrive at Mars which kind of looks like a tennis ball that’s been covered with splotchy red clay and make a dramatic landing.
+Eventually they arrive at Mars, which kind of looks like a tennis ball that’s been covered with splotchy red clay, and then they make a dramatic landing.
 When they walk on the surface, they are equipped in completely impractical uniforms featuring helmets that only partially cover their face.
-They explain it away as saying the atmosphere is partially believable, but the truth was revealed by the director’s son who was on the set as a gopher:
+They explain it away as saying the atmosphere is partially breathablee, but the truth was revealed by the director’s son who was on the set as a gopher:

 “When Darren McGavin first donned his helmet, it was a bad fit and mashed his nose, his most prominent facial feature.
 He angrily ripped it off, threw it against the sound stage wall (it shattered), and stomped off the Mars set, vowing not to return until the problem was rectified,” he said.

 “With time being money and money scarce on this ultra low budget film, the films designer — possibly hung over — rushed out and bought and painted some motorcycle helmets.
 I, as a gopher and the only person on the crew who could type, was ordered to quickly write a few lines of dialogue indicating that the mission crew back on earth had just discovered that there was sufficient oxygen in the Mars atmosphere to permit simplified helmets that only needed to augment the oxygen supply.”